 2. Combine the oats, coconut, walnuts and almonds in a large bowl.
 Stir the olive oil and honey together in a small bowl and pour over the oat mixture.
 Stir with a wooden spoon until completely mixed together.
 Spread the mixture on an oven tray and bake, stirring occasionally with a spatula, until golden brown, about 40 minutes.

-3. Blend in the dried fruits and return to the oven for about 5 more minutes.
+3. Blend in the dried fruits and cooked amaranth and return to the oven for about 5 more minutes.

 4. Bring the agave syrup to a boil.
 Transfer the energy bar mixture to a tray basted with a little oil to prevent sticking.
 Add the hot syrup to the mixture and combine thoroughly with a spatula.
 Using a rolling pin, flatten and compact.